-- They are significant for having chitin in their cell wall, which is unique to this species.
+- are significant for having chitin in their cell walls, which is unique to this species

-- They also have sterols in their cell membrane, like humans.
+- Have sterols in their cell membrane, like humans

-- They consist of a diverse group of unicellular organisms.
+- Consist of a diverse group of unicellular organisms

-- These organisms can be further divided into flagellates, amoebas, cillates, and
+- Can be further divided into flagellates, amoebas, ciliates, and apicomplexans

 The Concept of Microorganisms

-Compared to other branches of science, like physics, microbiology is a relatively recent field of research, originating in the middle of the 17th century.
+Compared to other branches of science, like physics, microbiology is a relatively recent field of research, originating in the mid-17th century.
 There were three major discoveries that created the field of microbiology.

-The first discovery was that microorganisms existed and were first seen by Antonie Van Leeuwenhoek, a Dutch lensmaker.
-He built his own microscope and was able to see microbes in the late 17th century.
+Antonie Van Leeuwenhoek, a Dutch lensmaker, built his own microscope and was able to see microbes in the late 17th century.

 Surviving the Extremes of Life

-- Unlike many cells, microbes show the ability to live in the most extreme conditions on Earth.
+- Unlike many cells, microbes can live in the most extreme conditions on Earth

-- Microorganism can sustain life at pressures of 117,000 pounds per square inch, which would destroy many human cells.
+- The microorganism can sustain life at pressures of 117,000 pounds per square inch, which would destroy many human cells

 Why Do Doctors Care about Microbes?

 Why do physicians need to know about microbes?
-Since many microbes make humans sick, it is essential that doctors know about microbial morphology, virulence factors and treatment methods.
-Bacteria like streptococcus and staphylococcus cause pneumonia and skin infection.
+Since many microbes make humans sick, it is essential that doctors know about microbial morphology, virulence factors, and treatment methods.
+Bacteria, like streptococcus and staphylococcus, cause pneumonia and skin infections.

-Microbes are all around us and are part of our everyday life.
+Microbes are all around us and are part of our everyday lives.
 While many organisms cause diseases, there are thousands of microbes that live in a close relationship with another organism.

 If both parties benefit from the relationships, they are called mutual symbiotic relationships.
 Humans have many symbiotic relationships with microorganisms.
-A good example is the human intestinal tract has millions of bacteria in it that aid in the digestion of food.
+A good example is the human intestinal tract, which has millions of bacteria in it that help digest food.
 They also prevent pathologic bacteria from colonizing the intestinal lumen by crowding it out of space.